 Class attendance is required.
-Students who failed to attend at least two-thirds of the classes without due cause will receive a 0 for this course.
+Students who failed to attend at least two-thirds of the classes without due cause will receive an F for this course.
 Participation will be evaluated and factored into the final grade.
 It is every student's obligation to consult the course eLearning several times a week for course updates and other announcements.
 Each student is expected to complete the required readings before class and to participate actively in class discussion.
 Class participation is measured by the quality of your thoughtful contributions to the class discussion.
-The first 10 minutes of class will be designated for current events - every week students should find a news article related to a development issue and be ready to discuss it in class, preferably on the same topic that we'll be discussing in class (e.g. The New York Times, BBC, The Financial Time, The Economist, etc...).
-This will count towards your participation grade.
-Weekly Summary: Each week you should write a 1-2 pages critical summary about the week's readings (font 12, single space), you can choose to write either on Monday or on Wednesday.
+Weekly Summary: Each week you should write a 1 page critical summary about the week's readings (font 12, single space) you can choose to write either on Monday or on Wednesday.
 This should include a brief summary of the main arguments of the readings, your critical reactions, and at least two questions for class discussion at the end.
 Keep in mind that these should be critical in nature, and not merely summaries of the key points in the week's readings.
-You are allowed "two free weeks" when you don't have to turn in a summary, you can choose when to take these, according to your schedule.
-There won't be a summary due on Week 1, Week 6, Week 8, Week 15 and Week 16.
+You are allowed two free weeks when you don't have to turn in a summary, you can choose when to take these, according to your schedule.
+There won't be a summary due on Week 1, Week 6, Week 8, Week 12 and Week 13.
 So, at the end of the semester you should have a total of 8 summaries.
 No late summaries will be accepted.
 Summaries submitted without attending class will not be graded.
 Summaries are due at the beginning of class.
 Exams: Students will have an essay-type midterm and a take home final exam.
-Written Assignment: There will be a total of 4 written assignments including two movie reviews, a book review and a short assignment on your Research Project.
+Written Assignment: There will be a total of 4 written assignments including three movie reviews and a book review.
 More detail will be given in class.
-Research Project: There will be 1 research paper of 10-15 pages in length.
+Research Project: There will be one research paper of 8-10 pages in length.
 The paper will be on a topic of your choice that involves a current developmental issue within one or more of the countries of the developing world.
 The paper can be analytic or critical and should include a policy recommendation for the issue in question.
 The topic will need to be approved by the instructor.
 The paper should state, defend or criticize an argument about the politics of some ongoing issue, struggle or development.
-Examples of possible topics include: the debt crisis in the developing world, political reform in Iran, the AIDS crisis in Africa, democratization in the Middle East, rebuilding Haiti, the Asian financial crisis and its consequences, terrorism in southeast Asia, the status of women in India, the environmental crisis in China, etc. The paper should use at least 8 sources scholarly sources.
+Examples of possible topics include: the debt crisis in the developing world, political reform in Iran, the AIDS crisis in Africa, democratization in the Middle East, rebuilding Haiti, the Asian financial crisis and its consequences, terrorism in Southeast Asia, the status of women in a developing country, environmental crisis, etc. The paper should use at least 8 sources scholarly sources.
 These are academic books or articles written by PhDs.
 Among the library's databases, Project Muse and JSTOR contain primarily scholarly articles.
 There will be three stages to the research project: Short assignment: